 |Sexual Health and Wellness|

-Before having sex with your partner(s), you should consider your individual risk for pregnancy and sexually transmitted illnesses (STIs).
+Before having sex with your partner(s), you should consider your individual risk for pregnancy and sexually transmitted blood borne infections (STBBIs).
 Your anatomy and the anatomy of your partner(s) are the key factors here, not your gender identity or sexual orientation.
-Visit our safer sex page to learn more about the risks of having an STI passed on to you depending on the kind of sex you are having and how to reduce those risks.
+Visit our safer sex page to learn more about the risks of having an STBBI passed on to you depending on the kind of sex you are having and how to reduce those risks.
+Student Health and Wellness provides sexual health services and has free internal and external condoms available.

 This LGBTQIA Safer Sex Guide gives further sexual wellness information that considers the complexity and diversity across gender identities, sexual orientation, attractions, and experiences.